Glossary of cancer terms

 Endocrine: To do with hormones

-Epstein Barr virus: A virus which can increase a person’s risk of developing some types of lymphoma.
+Epstein Barr virus: A virus that can increase a person’s risk of developing some types of lymphoma

 FBC - Full blood count: A measure of the number of platelets, red and white blood cells.

-Fractionation: This is the term used to describe giving radiation over a number of sessions (fractions), rather than one large dose during a single session.
+Fractionation: Giving radiation over a number of sessions (fractions), rather than one large dose during a single session.

 Gene therapy: An experimental treatment that involves inserting a normal gene into a cancerous cell to kill the cell or to slow down the growth of cancer.